PhilT/srip/README.md

 ## Description

-A collection of Bash and Ruby scripts to try to automate the process of ripping 3D, Bluray and DVD movies and TV shows and preparing it for Plex.
+Automatically rip movies and TV shows and add them to your Plex library.

 ### Rips Movies

-Rips first title that is 30 minutes or longer, removes non-english audio tracks unless the main track (e.g. Chinese movies) or tracks that are mono or stereo when a multichannel track exists, selects 3D tracks and English subtitles
+Rips first title that is 45 minutes or longer, removes non-english audio tracks unless the main track (e.g. Chinese movies) or tracks that are mono or stereo when a multichannel track exists, selects 3D tracks and English subtitles

+Easily search IMDB to get the correct title and year of the movie.

-Renames the ripped title, moves it to appropriate folder and sets permissions for Plex
+Renames the ripped title, moves it to appropriate folder and sets permissions for Plex.

 ### Rips TV Shows